This page is from our blog archive

 The office facelift didn’t stop there.
 Separating reception from the team working areas with large glass panels helps waiting visitors feel welcome but not isolated.
 It also gives the team a little privacy without losing light.

 The other floors benefited from the design treatment too.
-There are more natural tones in desk areas, and clever pops of colour in comfy, relaxing breakout spaces.
+There are more natural tones in desk areas, and clever pops of color in comfy, relaxing breakout spaces.
 We can take time out on a sofa when we feel the need.

 Alicia is also a talented artist, so we commissioned her artwork too.
 We have unique pieces throughout the building, cleverly inspired by the data visualizations our award-winning KeyLines SDK is famous for.

 “The large canvasses were a colorful and creative way to say something about what Cambridge Intelligence do.”

 If you’re a local group looking for somewhere to host a small gathering, get in touch – we might be able to help.
 Or if you see yourself fitting right in at Cambridge Intelligence, take a look at our current vacancies.
 We’d love to show you around.